 The next time a representative agrees to “fully” refund you, get it in writing.
 If you can’t, at least note the name and extension number of the person, so that if necessary, you can revisit any refund request.
 In a follow-up conversation, you told me you’d noted the representative’s name.
 Nice work.

+This isn’t the first complaint that I have received about British Airways.
 I list the names and phone numbers of British Airways’ executives on my site.
 You could always appeal this to one of them.
+(Here is our guide on how to solve your own consumer problem).